anshadanchu368/AiSummarizer/README.md

 ## Features

 - Summarize Text: Users can input a large amount of text and generate a concise summary using the AI-powered summarization algorithm.
-- Customizable Summary Length: The site allows users to specify the desired length of the summary based on their requirements.
 - Responsive Design: The user interface is built using React and Tailwind CSS, ensuring a responsive experience across various devices and screen sizes.

 ## Technologies Used